mastodon/documentation/content/en/admin/prerequisites.md

 ## Do not allow password-based SSH login (keys only)

-First make sure you are actually logging in to the server using keys and not via a password, otherwise this will lock you out.
+First, make sure you are actually logging in to the server using keys and not via a password, otherwise, this will lock you out.
 Many hosting providers support uploading a public key and automatically set up key-based root login on new machines for you.

 Edit `/etc/ssh/sshd_config` and find `PasswordAuthentication`.
 Make sure it’s uncommented and set to `no`.
 If you made any changes, restart sshd: